-Lio Man Cheong is one of Macau’s most renowned painters.
+Lio Man Cheong is one of Macao’s most renowned painters.
 He has designed award-winning postage stamps and exhibited internationally, and his works are owned by private collectors in mainland China and Japan.
 Lio is a member of the Macau Artist Society and speaks Cantonese and Mandarin.

 Born on 21 October 1951, in Zhuhai, China, Lio comes from a modest family.
 In his youth, his father migrated to Peru in search of a better life, but his small business did not prosper, and after a decade, he returned to his native Zhuhai to marry and start a family.Lio is one of eight children.

-In the 1960s, when he was about ten years old, the family moved to Macau.
+In the 1960s, when he was about ten years old, the family moved to Macao.
 “The city was very backwards then, completely different [than what it is] today.
 My father did odd jobs, like a security guard.
 My mother was a farmer in Zhuhai.
 It was a hard life.”